-- · the impact and availability of federal tax attributes, credits and incentives on our business; - strategic benefits of owning Clean Energy Compression, NG Advantage and our other subsidiaries; - more stringent emissions requirements on traditional gasoline and diesel powered vehicles, as well as on liquefied natural gas ("LNG") and CNG production, fueling stations and fuel sales; - · the impact of environmental regulations and pressures on oil and natural gas supply; - projected capital expenditures, project development costs and related funding requirements; - access to equity capital and debt financing options, including, but not limited to, equipment financing, sale of convertible or non-convertible promissory notes or commercial bank financing; - · the potential for a single large stockholder to exert significant influence over our corporate decisions; and - our expectations regarding our cash balances and other operating and financial results.
+- the impact and availability of federal tax attributes, credits and incentives on our business; - strategic benefits of owning Clean Energy Compression, NG Advantage and our other subsidiaries; - more stringent emissions requirements on traditional gasoline and diesel powered vehicles, as well as on liquefied natural gas ("LNG") and CNG production, fueling stations and fuel sales; - the impact of environmental regulations and pressures on oil and natural gas supply; - projected capital expenditures, project development costs and related funding requirements; - access to equity capital and debt financing options, including, but not limited to, equipment financing, sale of convertible or non-convertible promissory notes or commercial bank financing; - the potential for a single large stockholder to exert significant influence over our corporate decisions; and - our expectations regarding our cash balances and other operating and financial results.

 The preceding list is not intended to be an exhaustive list of all of our forward-looking statements.
-Although the forward-looking statements in this report reflect our good faith judgment, based on currently available information, they are only predictions and involve known and unknown risks, uncertainties and other factors that may cause our or our industry's actual results, levels of activity, performance, or achievements to be materially different from any future results, levels of activity, performance, or achievements to be materially different from any future results, levels of activity, performance, or achievements to be materially different from any future results, levels of activity, performance, or achievements expressed or implied by these forward-looking statements.
+Although the forward-looking statements in this report reflect our good faith judgment, based on currently available information, they are only predictions and involve known and unknown risks, uncertainties and other factors that may cause our or our industry's actual results, levels of activity, performance, or achievements to be materially different from any future results, levels of activity, performance, or achievements.
 Factors that might cause or contribute to such differences include, among others, those discussed below under Item 1A.
 Risk Factors.
 As a result of these and other potential risk factors, the forward-looking statements in this annual report on Form 10-K may not prove to be accurate.
 All forward-looking statements in this report are made only as of the date of this document and, except as required by law, we undertake no obligation to update publicly any forward-looking statements for any reason after the date we file this report with the Securities and Exchange Commission, or to conform these statements to actual results or to changes in our expectations.
 You should, however, review the factors and risks we describe in the reports we will file from time to time with the Securities and Exchange Commission after the date we file this annual report on Form 10-K.